 We’re blessed with art museums in Vienna, most of them based in buildings of historical and/or architectural significance.
-And we just got a new one – the Albertina Modern in the 19th-century Künstlerhaus.
+And we recently got a new one: the Albertina Modern opened back in 2020 in the 19th-century Künstlerhaus.

 The building housing the new museum is no stranger to art.
 The Künstlerhaus went up in 1865-1868 as a dedicated exhibition venue and home for the Association of Austrian Artists (the very group that Gustav Klimt left to co-found the Wiener Secession).